-Just like any vehicle where passengers do not have contact with the driver, the EZ10 needs a way to communicate information to individuals onboard.
-Safety signage clearly indicates the emergency brakes, emergency exits, fire extinguisher, and safety information.
-A large screen inside the vehicle displays the list of destinations and the progress between them.
+Autonomous vehicles need a way to communicate information to individuals.
+Safety signage clearly indicates the emergency brakes, and for people movers, emergency exits, fire extinguisher, and safety information.
+A large screen displays the list of destinations and the progress between them.
 The screen also presents useful information in case of unexpected stops or other delays.

-Passengers can get further information and summon the vehicle to a destination via a smartphone app.
+For people movers, passengers can get further information and summon the vehicle to a destination via a smartphone app.
 This app, and the information screen, can also be enhanced or supplemented to include information like connecting transit services, weather, landmarks, and other useful information.
 Additionally, informative videos or static graphical displays can be presented to passengers.